Ukrainian drones attack Moscow, interrupting flights before the major military parade - ExBulletin

 In response, the Russian Ministry of Foreign Affairs said its comments were a threat.

-Zelensky has demanded responses from China in recent weeks, after revealing that two Chinese fighters had been captured by Ukraine in early April and said there were many others in the ranks of Russia.
+Zelensky has asked China answers in recent weeks, after revealing that Two Chinese fighters had been captured by Ukraine In early April and said there were many others in the Russian ranks.

 Beijing has denied any involvement and repeated calls before Chinese citizens to refrain from participating in military actions of any party.

 Kyiv has turned more and more to drones to level the rules of the game with Russia, which has a workforce and higher resources.
-Ukraine said on Saturday that she had shot down a Russian fighter su-30 in the Black Sea using a sea drone for the first time.
+SATURDAY, Ukraine claimed to have shot down a Russian Russian fighter plane In the Black Sea using a sea drone for the first time.

 Meanwhile, a Ukrainian official told CNN The Country that military retained a presence inside Russia Kursk, a few days after Moscow said that he had completely picked up the Western region after a foray for several months by Kievs forces.